adriaandegroot/playground/README.md

 > things that don't particularly fit anywhere else in my
 > collection of repositories.

+To use one of these playground applications, `cd` into the appropriate directory and build it there (with CMake) or run it there (for Python applications).
+There is no top-level builder.

 - *cppplay* is a tiny example C++ project with CMake, used to test CLion's remote-development setup.
 - *namespaced* is a little tool to print out anonymous